 5. Walla Walla

-If you enjoy wine tasting in a beautiful setting you’ll love Walla Walla Washington.
+If you are on a Washington road trip and want to slow down to enjoy wine tasting in a beautiful setting you’ll love Walla Walla Washington.
 Walla Walla Valley is about 300 miles southeast of Seattle straddling the Oregon state border and it’s another of my favorite Washington getaways.

 This fertile valley produces a wide variety of agricultural crops due to the diverse climates in the area.
 Depending on the time of year you may pass golden fields of wheat, orchards full of apples, rows of strawberries, onions, and asparagus and of course acres of vineyards.